PigeonSensei/pigeon_ros_tutorial/basic/basic_urdf_tutorial/README.md

 -----

-For more information on how to write A, please refer to the link below
+For more information on how to write urdf, please refer to the link below

 - [urdf Tutorial](http://wiki.ros.org/urdf/Tutorials)